 2011-12: Leduc played in 65 of 68 games for Cape Breton in his second season.
 He was minus-3 with 2 goals and 8 assists and was third on the Screaming Eagles with 99 penalty minutes.
 Cape Breton finished fifth in the six-team Maritimes Division and once again ran into Memorial Cup-bound Saint John in the first round.
 In four playoff games Leduc was minus-nine with 1 assist and 4 penalty minutes.
 Leduc was ranked 209th amongst North American skaters in Central Scouting’s final rankings and was selected by the Islanders in the fourth round (103rd overall) of the 2012 NHL Draft.

-A towering blue liner, Leduc uses his entire 6'6 frame to his advantage.
-Surprisingly mobile for such a large player, Leduc is at his best when he is playing within his abilities and focusing on a simple, no nonsense, defense-first game.
-Not simply a physical force, Leduc is positionally strong and capable of playing plenty of minutes in a shutdown role.
+Leduc is a towering blue liner who uses his frame to his advantage.
+Surprisingly mobile for such a large player, he is at his best when focusing on a simple, no nonsense, defense-first game.
+Leduc showed tenacity and determination in working his way back from his season-ending injury in 2012-13 and was a physical force for Rimouski in his final QMJHL season.
+He is capable of playing plenty of minutes in a shutdown role.

 Leduc attended Islanders training camp before being assigned to the ECHL's Stockton Thunder to start the 2014-15 season.
 One of two 20-year-olds with the Thunder to start the year, he skated in the team's first 14 games and was seeing full-time minutes.
 Stockton struggled early in the year and was battling to escape the Pacific Division cellar.
 With several defense prospects ahead of him in the Islanders system Leduc faces an uphill climb to reach the NHL when the team moves to Brooklyn.
 One positive is his youth plus the fact that with his size and tenacious style he could be a compliment to some of the skill guys and puck handlers among the Islanders defense prospects.